Nuitka/Nuitka-website/doc/posts/nuitka-release-0314.rst

 `"download now" </doc/download.html>`_.

 This is to inform you about the new stable release of Nuitka.
-This time it contains mostly organisational improvements, some bug fixes, improved compatibility and cleanups.
+This time it contains mostly organizational improvements, some bug fixes, improved compatibility and cleanups.

 It is again the result of working towards compilation of a real program